 This positive reinforcement will make it more difficult for the employee to build an environment of negativity.

 No one is all bad or all good, and building on what the employee has to offer will help them to integrate, to feel secure and to see the benefits of contributing

-2. Be in control
+2. Be In Control

-Where difficult employees do attempt to create a negative work environment, it is essential to be in control.
+Where difficult employees attempt to create a negative work environment, it is essential to be in control.

 Be firm but fair and do not allow negativity to become endemic.
 Work with staff who contribute positively.
 It is an integral part of coaching techniques for difficult employees, not to let a troublesome member of the team dominate or direct meeting